 Some of the biggest parties have become yearly events.
 From music festivals to parades there are so many fantastic annual events going on in and around Los Angeles.
-Lots of these events are family friendly so back your bags and bring the kids.
+Lots of these events are family-friendly so pack your bags and bring the kids.

-Abbot Kinney Festival – the festival takes place on the last Sunday of September and host dozens of food trucks, hundreds of vendors selling unique handmade wares, 4 music stages and 3 beer gardens.
-There is lots of kids rides and games and even a kids music stage.
+Abbot Kinney Festival – the festival takes place on the last Sunday of September and host dozens of food trucks, hundreds of vendors selling unique handmade wares, 4 music stages, and 3 beer gardens.
+There are lots of kids rides and games and even a kid’s music stage.
 Abbot Kinney Blvd, Venice California.